vbiskit/keser/README.md

     <h4 align="center">Everything You Need For A Usersearch</h4>
 </p>

-# 🐧 only works for Linux
+# 🐧 Only Works For Linux.

 ## 🤔 Why use it
 Fastest **Username** Search 0 False Positives At Ez Find Your Friend or Anyone on These Sites, Scan Over 670 Sites